Student Loan Code of Conduct

 The Code of Conduct provides that:

-- Huntington University of Health Sciences (HUHS) does not participate in any preferred lending agreement with any lender of private educational loans; therefore, no employee or agents of the College shall recommend, promote, or endorse the education loan products of any lender.
+- Huntington University of Health Sciences (HUHS) does not participate in any preferred lending agreement with any lender of private educational loans; therefore, no employee or agents of the University shall recommend, promote, or endorse the education loan products of any lender.

 - HUHS as an institution and all employees or agents must not enter into any revenue-sharing arrangement with any lender.
 A revenue-sharing arrangement is defined as an arrangement between a institution and a lender in which a lender provides or issues private education loans to students attending the institution or to the families of such students; and the institution recommends the lender or the loan products of the lender who in exchange, pays a fee or provides other material benefits, including revenue or profit sharing, to the institution, and/or agent.